Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

 ### Kernels ###

 "What does an Operating System Kernel look like in a Houyhnhnm computing system?"
-I asked Ngnghm.
+I asked Ann.
-He wasn't sure what I was calling either Operating System or Kernel.
+She wasn't sure what I was calling either Operating System or Kernel.

 I explained that in a Human computer system, the kernel is a piece of software that handled the hardware resources,